 She was formerly Director of the Writing Center and Writing Residency Fellow at the Asian University for Women in Chittagong, Bangladesh.
 Prior to this, she was Writer-in-Residence at Sing Lit Station.

 Her book ‘A Philosopher’s Madness’ was published by Ethos Books in 2012.
-Her children’s biography picture book ‘Yellow Man’, published by Epigram Books, is forthcoming in 2021.
+Her children’s biography picture book ‘Yellow Man’ was published by Epigram Books, in 2021.
+A creative biography ‘Searching for Lee Wen’ will be launched in 2022.

 Aside from writing, she has particular interest and expertise in the structural/developmental editing of book projects.